haiqiong/html/examples/readme.txt

     add sticky to localstorage array.
 		delete sticky by clicking it in the page. sticky object contains text and color.
 Clean storage before testing.
+7. Mandelbrot set.
+    fractal.html, mandellib.js(given for low-level computation of the Mandelbrot graphics), mandel.js create 8 web worker to draw the rows of the image. zoom in the image(bug!)